Dakota North (character): Fictional character biography

 Dakota was later hired to investigate the "Slasher," a serial killer who targeted fashion models, slashing their faces and cutting their throats.
 The case was complicated by Harvey Finklestein, who sought to win over model Elyse Nolan by protecting her from a hired fake "Slasher."
 Despite the diversion, Dakota exposed a deranged Elyse as the real Slasher and captured her with Spider-Man's assistance before Elyse could attack Mary Jane Watson.
 Jack Power showed up on Dakota's office doorstep wanting to clear the name of his favorite author she took the case for fun, and quickly solved the case with the aid of the Punisher in the process, but was unable to prove anything - though she did not realise Jack and his sister Katie were members of the child super-hero group Power Pack.
 On a shopping trip, Dakota witnessed the Wasp battling the shape-changing Kingsize; she shot him, freeing the Wasp, who then defeated Kingsize.

 The Chicago Spectator newspaper hired Dakota's company to provide a full background on super-mercenary Luke Cage.
 During her investigation, Dakota learned that Cage's father James Lucas was still alive.
 She met Cage and was later hired to run the paper's security.
-The assassin Hardcore sent the Untouchables and Tombstone) after Dakota.
+The assassin Hardcore sent the Untouchables and Tombstone after Dakota.
 After promising Cage the information if he aided her, Dakota was kidnapped and delivered her to Hardcore; Cage and the Punisher would rescue Dakota.
 When Cage later went missing, Dakota tracked his father to Arizona, and teamed up with Iron Fist to save Cage himself from kidnappers.
 She was attacked by Cage when he was possessed by Bogeyman, but ultimately helped him resist the Bogeyman's control.
 Dakota was the only one aware that Cage survived, and helped him stay undercover as long as the authorities were after him.
-Later the Black Panther's cousin M'Koni hired Dakota to investigate her husband, who proved to be in the thrall of the Wakandan Malice.
+Later, Black Panther's cousin M'Koni hired Dakota to investigate her husband, who proved to be in the thrall of the Wakandan Malice.
 Black Panther hired Dakota to watch Malice's next target, Monica Lynne.
 Malice sent assassins but Dakota returned her to the Wakandan Consulate, though North was nearly garroted before Black Panther saved her.